joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 ## Conclusion

 Being asked to propose an architectural solution to a complex business problem can seem daunting.
-However, I have found that by following (and communicating) these principles while openly sharing concerns, and asking your stakeholders to join you in the mission of creating flexible and effective architectures, the process of defining and communicating a capable architecture can be more exhilarating than overwhelming.
+However, I have found that **the process of defining and communicating a capable architecture can be more exhilarating than overwhelming** by following (and communicating) these principles while openly sharing concerns, and asking your stakeholders to join you in the mission of creating flexible and effective architectures.

 I believe these principles are helpful, but they only begin to scratch the surface of how to approach a complex architectural problem.
 I highly recommend picking up a copy of [Design It!](https://www.oreilly.com/library/view/design-it/9781680502923/) by Michael Keeling and developing your principles and processes that allow you to systematically and consistently navigate the changing waters of software architecture and design.